OpenAstronomy/openastronomy.github.io/_projects/2017/astropy/astroplan-speed.md

 ---
-name: Pedal to the metal
+name: Pedal to the metal for astroplan
-desc: Profiling and speeding up observation scheduling with astroplan
+desc: Profiling and speeding up observation scheduling with astroplan and astropy
+requirements:
+ - Python
+ - Observational astronomy experience may be helpful, but not required
 difficulty: Intermediate
 mentors:
  - bmorris3